UNIVAC I

-The UNIVAC I (Universal Automatic Computer I) was the first general-purpose electronic digital computer design for business application produced in the United States.
+The UNIVAC I (Universal Automatic Computer I) was the first general-purpose electronic digital computer for business applications produced in the United States.
 It was designed principally by J. Presper Eckert and John Mauchly, the inventors of the ENIAC.
 Design work was started by their company, Eckert–Mauchly Computer Corporation (EMCC), and was completed after the company had been acquired by Remington Rand (which later became part of Sperry, now Unisys).
 In the years before successor models of the UNIVAC I appeared, the machine was simply known as "the UNIVAC".

-The first Univac was accepted by the United States Census Bureau on March 31, 1951, and was dedicated on June 14 that year.
+The first UNIVAC was accepted by the United States Census Bureau on March 31, 1951, and was dedicated on June 14 that year.
 The fifth machine (built for the U.S. Atomic Energy Commission) was used by CBS to predict the result of the 1952 presidential election.
 With a sample of a mere 5.5% of the voter turnout, it famously predicted an Eisenhower landslide.